The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 Conduct regular reviews

-• Audit metadata regularly for inconsistencies.
+• Audit regularly metadata to detect inconsistencies.

 • Train teams in the effective capture and use of metadata.